truenas/middleware/docs/userguide/freenas_storage.rst

 VMWare Snapshots
 ----------------

-:menuselection:`Storage --> VMWare Snapshots` allows you to...
+:menuselection:`Storage --> VMWare Snapshots` allows you to coordinate ZFS snapshots when using VMware as a datastore.
+Once a "VMWare Snapshot" is created, FreeNAS® will automatically snapshot any running VMware virtual machines before taking a scheduled or manual ZFS snapshot of the dataset or zvol backing that
+VMware datastore.
+The temporary VMware snapshots are then deleted on the VMware side but still exist in the ZFS snapshot and can be used as stable resurrection points in that snapshot.
+These coordinated snapshots will be listed in :ref:`Snapshots`.

-Figure 8.6a shows the menu for adding a VMWare snapshot and Table 8.6a summarizes the available options.
+Figure 8.6a shows the menu for adding a VMware snapshot and Table 8.6a summarizes the available options.

-**Figure 8.6a: Adding a VMWare Snapshot**
+**Figure 8.6a: Adding a VMware Snapshot**

 |vmware1.png|